-But the main thing about Ukulhas was the cleanliness.
+But the main thing we loved about Ukulhas was the cleanliness.
 All the streets were super clean and there were reminders all over the island to keep it clean.
-It seemed obvious Ukulhas was forward thinking with the environment, something I noticed on the other islands that hadn’t quite got up to date with although Thundi Guesthouse in Fulidhoo was well aware of the situation and were trying to educate the kids.
-A mother picks her children up from school in Ukulhas.
+It seemed obvious Ukulhas in Maldives is forward thinking with the environment, something I noticed on the other islands that hadn’t quite got up to date with.
+Thundi Guesthouse in Fulidhoo was well aware of the situation and were trying to educate the kids for future generations.

 We also noticed how friendly everyone was on Ukulhas.
 Every single local person we met was absolutely lovely to us.
-From passing hello’s and smiles on the street, to chats in the local shop, everyone was so nice.Three young local children enjoying their photo being taken.
+From passing hello’s and smiles on the street, to chats in the local shop, everyone was so nice.

 We did notice that the majority of tourists were either Russian or Italian, something I’d not seen in Maldives until we got to this island and unfortunately they weren’t the friendliest which was a let down, especially after we made some awesome friends on Fulidhoo.